 The first time we passed by Ting Kok Road what stood out the most was the number of restaurants.
 Overlooking the reservoir area, each restaurant looks more inviting than the other.

-You’ll find all all types of cuisine along the road and promenade.
+You’ll find all types of cuisine along the road and promenade.
 Once you’re there, grab your phone and launch OpenRice or Google and read the reviews.
 Take your pick.
 The atmosphere is simply amazing!

-Or Walk Along The Plover Cove Reservoir
+Walk or Cycle Along The Plover Cove Reservoir

 Tai Mei Tuk can either be your starting or ending point for a hike into the Plover Cove Country Park.
 The country park is huge, over 11,000 acres, and truly scenic.